Was this Partial Solar Eclipse visible in Washington DC?

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: North/West Europe, North in North America, Arctic.
+Regions that saw, at least, a partial eclipse: North/East Europe, North/East Asia, Pacific, Arctic.

 Was this eclipse visible in Washington DC?

 The eclipse started at one location and ended at another.
 The times below are actual times (in UTC) when the eclipse occurred.